-Procurement and Financial Services have partnered and are responsible for the development of the Travel Management Program which includes the contracting of travel-related suppliers.
+Travel Services, reporting to both Procurement and Financial Services, is developing the McGill Travel Management Program, which includes the contracting of travel-related suppliers.

 Travel Management Program (TMP)

-In 2011, the University’s Strategic Reframing Initiative identified the travel and expense portfolio as a priority – both as a cost-saving opportunity and a way of improving processes and efficiencies.
-In short, bring McGill’s travel and expense portfolio into the 21st century.
+In 2011, the university’s Strategic Reframing Initiative identified the modernization of McGill's travel portfolio as a cost-saving opportunity, and a way of improving processes and efficiencies.
+In short, we decided to take the travel and expense management into the 21st century.

-Following market research and benchmarking in co-operation with the Selection and Steering Committees (which represent the major faculty travel spenders), the plan for the TMP at McGill started to take shape and objectives were defined:
+Following market research and benchmarking in collaboration with Advisory and Steering Committees (representing major faculty travel spenders), objectives were defined:

 - Improve customer service